-S. County Transfers
+R. County Transfers

 Recipients are required to report changes to their DSS/LPA including when they move from one county to another within the state.
-When a family moves from one county to another within the state and continues to need subsidized childcare, the family's eligibility for SCCA and their case shall continue with no interruption in eligibility and the case shall be transferred to the new county.
+When a family moves from one county to another within the state and continues to need subsidized child care, the family's eligibility for SCCA and their case shall continue with no interruption in eligibility and the case shall be transferred to the new county.
 The family shall not be placed on a waiting list in their new county.

 - 1. The receiving county becomes responsible for managing the case on the date the transfer is made. - 2.
-The transferring county continues to pay for services until the first of the following month, when the receiving county becomes the funding county.
+The transferring county continues to pay for services until the first of the following month, when the receiving county becomes the funding county. - 3.
+The receiving county must review the case and accept the Decision Details in NC FAST for the funding to transfer to the new county.